 ICMP presenters at the seminar explained key components of an effective effort to account for the missing.
 These include addressing the needs of states and civil society, using modern forensic methods for location and identification, and developing and deploying customized data systems with data protection.
 A successful missing persons process is law based, rights based, sustainable, transparent, accountable to stakeholders, inclusive and non-discriminatory.

 To further build capacity of accounting for the missing and disappeared persons, ICMP will, in the near future, seek to harness new scientific methods to enhance its standing capacity in DNA-based human identification.
-It will establish a Center of Excellence for Training in The Hague, and it will expand access to its Identification Data Management System (iDMS) so that it can be utilized online from anywhere in the world.
+It will establish a Center of Excellence for Training in The Hague, and it will expand access to its Integrated Data Management System (iDMS) so that it can be utilized online from anywhere in the world.
 ICMP will also endeavor to bring the cross-cutting issue of missing persons onto the agenda of a growing number of partner organizations and governments.
 Among other things, it will bring international organizations together in regular meetings of an Inter-Agency Committee on Missing Persons in The Hague, and it will launch a Global Forum on Missing Persons, at which representatives of government and civil society will join academics, scientists and others to advance an international discourse on missing persons.